-If you refuse the chemical breath test, at your arraignment the court will seize your driver's license and schedule a DMV Refusal Hearing.
+If you refuse the chemical breath test, at arraignment the court will seize your driver's license and schedule a DMV Refusal Hearing.
 At that hearing, the police will try to convince a judge to revoke your license for a year.
 Let us assume, for a moment, that you lose the DMV Refusal Hearing, and your license is revoked for a year.

 What happens, then, if you win your DWI case at trial?
 Do you get your license back?
 Can you get a conditional license?

 Possibility 1: After a trial, you are completely acquitted of any drinking and driving-related offense.
 In other words, the jury finds you “not guilty” of DWI, and “not guilty” of DWAI.

 If that happens, the court will not sanction you in any way.
 After all, you are “not guilty.”
 On the other hand, the DMV license revocation will stay in effect for a year.
 Why?
-Because from the DMV’s perspective, you successfully “frustrated” (blocked) their prosecution by refusing the chemical breath test.
-Moreover, the DMV process and the criminal process in court are two different things.
+Because from the DMV’s perspective, you successfully blocked their prosecution by refusing the chemical breath test.
 The DMV does not have to give you your license back after a full acquittal, and they won’t.
 It will be a year before you can legally drive again.